Rishi-Bethi-007/NLP-Machine-Learning/README.md

 # NLP-Machine-Learning
-ALL the basics of NLP and Bag of words, TF-IDF, Word2Vec implantations
+ALL the basics of NLP and Bag of words, TF-IDF, Word2Vec implementations